-Patient will have optimal physical mobility; patient will have minimal pain; patient will have adequate breathing pattern
+The patient will have optimal physical mobility; the patient will have minimal pain; the patient will have an adequate breathing pattern

-Determine baseline for treatment and management of condition.
+Determine a baseline for treatment and management of the condition.
 Determine severity by looking at the degree of curvature.

 Patients with altered posture may have less than adequate lung expansion because of changes in the shape of the thoracic cavity.
 That can lead to respiratory infection and decreased lung function.
 Deep breathing exercises help improve lung inflation.

 - Assess pain level with appropriate scale (FACES or number scale) and PQRST details

 Help determine the best method for pain relief.
 The curvature of the spine can cause pressure on muscles, nerves, and spinal discs that result in pain.

 Non-pharmacological interventions are the first choice and often relieve pain well.
 When necessary, administer anti-inflammatory meds and analgesics as appropriate.

 - Provide a range of motion exercises – AROM and PROM

 Encourage strengthening of the muscles and flexibility.
 Promotes good posture.
 Prevent contractures and encourage mobility.